sadityakumar9211/foundry-stablecoin/README.md

 # Rusty-DNS
-> This project is under development
+> This project is under development.
 >
 > Most recent functionality: DNS query/response packet header parsing functionality added.
 - This will consist of 5 parts.